yangji9181/RelPro/HIN2VEC/README.md

-## NTN Model
+## HIN2VEC Model
-This folder cotains the implementation of the NTN Model.
+This folder cotains the implementation of the HIN2VEC Model.
 The code implemented the main model mentioned in the [HIN2Vec: Explore Meta-paths in Heterogeneous Information Networks for Representation Learning](https://dl.acm.org/citation.cfm?id=3132953)
 For input parameter of the function please refer the comments in the file `hin2vec_model.py`

 ## Data input format and Output result